KARAN-D05/8-Bit-Computer/README.md

 ## ⚖️ Maximum of Two Numbers

 This program compares two unsigned 8-bit values stored in RAM address `0x08` and `0x09` and writes the larger value back to RAM address `0x0A`.
-It demonstrates arithmetic, conditional branching, memory operations, and program control using the processor's custom instruction set.

 `Max.asm`